-Impatient for trust: Pat couldn't tolerate that his sister doubted his abstinence.
+Impatient for trust: Pat couldn't tolerate his sister's doubt that he is now drug-free.

 Indirect reference to health problem: Pat did not directly disclose his HIV status, until he became angry with her because she did not understand.